statisticianinstilettos/recmetrics/README.md

 # recmetrics
 This library contains useful diagnostic metrics and plots for evaluating recommender systems.

 The python notebook in this repo, `example.ipynb`, contains examples of these plots and metrics in action using the [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).

 Install with `pip install recmetrics`

+For instructions on how to set up your own python package using twine, check out https://pypi.org/project/twine/

 ## Long Tail Plot